 The identities and physical shapes of huge numbers of nation-states in the Global South were a creation of colonialism.
-It has been estimated that 91.4% of the world's borders were drawn during the period of historic colonialism and only 1% predate 1500.402 Borders were agreed upon by colonial powers and drawn up by colonial officials with limited or no say from those who inhabited the territories for centuries.
-Thus, in Africa, many of today's arbitrary borders were laid down by colonial rulers during the Berlin Colonial Conference of 1884 to 1885.403
+It has been estimated that 91.4% of the world's borders were drawn during the period of historic colonialism and only 1% predate 1500.
+402 Borders were agreed upon by colonial powers and drawn up by colonial officials with limited or no say from those who inhabited the territories for centuries.
+Thus, in Africa, many of today's arbitrary borders were laid down by colonial rulers during the Berlin Colonial Conference of 1884 to 1885.
+403 fragility and failure.
+Many colonial borders cut across ethnic, linguistic and cultural groups, creating artificial divisions and increasing the potential for conflict.
+407 The legacy of colonialism is clear in many present-day conflicts 408 and their resulting refugee crises.

-In the Middle East and South Asia, many contemporary conflicts date back to the arbitrary ways that colonial powers partitioned the Ottoman Empire and India, respectively.404 The legacy of colonialism, including the historic adoption of divide-and-rule policies405 and ongoing intervention in national politics,406 has contributed to state fragility and failure.
-Many colonial borders cut across ethnic, linguistic and cultural groups, creating artificial divisions and increasing the potential for conflict.407 The legacy of colonialism is clear in many present-day conflicts408 and their resulting refugee crises.
+In the Middle East and South Asia, many contemporary conflicts date back to the arbitrary ways that colonial powers partitioned the Ottoman Empire and India, respectively.
+404 The legacy of colonialism, including the historic adoption of divide-and-rule policies 405 and ongoing intervention in national politics, 406 has contributed to state

-Arbitrary colonial borders created new centralized political authorities often lacking legitimate political authority and adequate officials to run their territory.409 Colonial borders have disregarded economic realities, separated complementary production areas, and created landlocked countries with limited access to resources.410 In so doing, they created uneven economic playing grounds for newly independent nations.
+Arbitrary colonial borders created new centralized political authorities often lacking legitimate political authority and adequate officials to run their territory.
+409 Colonial borders have disregarded economic realities, separated complementary production areas, and created landlocked countries with limited access to resources.
+410 In so doing, they created uneven economic playing grounds for newly independent nations.